pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 -   **Phase 2**: During the conduct of the study
 -   **Phase 3**: After Completion or Termination of the study

-The primary focus is on Phase 1 activities.
+The primary focus of this SOP is on Phase 1 activities.

 ### 4.2 Roles and Responsibilities